 Margaret O’Rourke Wood, a member of the Labor & Employment Group, practices in the areas of employment and commercial litigation in the state and federal courts of New York and New Jersey.
-She also represents clients in matters before various administrative agencies, including the New Jersey Division on Civil Rights, the New Jersey Department of Labor & Workforce Development and the New York Division of Human Rights.
+She also represents clients in matters before various administrative agencies, including the Equal Employment Opportunity Commission, the New Jersey Division on Civil Rights, the New Jersey Department of Labor & Workforce Development and the New York Division of Human Rights.

 Peggy defends discrimination, harassment and whistleblower claims, wrongful discharge, tort and contract claims, and also has extensive experience in litigating restrictive covenant and trade secret matters.
 Her litigation of complex commercial matters involves breach of contract claims and partnership disputes.